-In the Republic of Armenia, acquisition of citizenship is based upon the principle of jus sanguinis and in restricted circumstances upon the principle of jus soli and through naturalisation.
+In the Republic of Armenia, acquisition of citizenship is based upon the principle of ius sanguinis and in restricted circumstances upon the principle of ius soli and through naturalisation.

-Armenia dual citizenship through recognition can obtain by; citizens of the former Armenian SSR if they meet the requirements prescribed by the law; stateless Armenians permanently residing in the Republic of Armenia; or stateless citizens of other Republics of the former USSR who apply for acquiring the citizenship of the Republic of Armenia before 31 December 2019.
+Armenian citizenship through recognition can be obtained by; citizens of the former Armenian SSR if they meet the requirements prescribed by the law; stateless Armenians permanently residing in the Republic of Armenia; or stateless citizens of other Republics of the former USSR who apply for acquiring the citizenship of the Republic of Armenia before 31 December 2019.

 Citizens of the Republic of Armenia shall be free to acquire citizenship of another country or countries whilst maintaining their original citizenship.
 Foreign nationals may, without the requirement of resignation, obtain citizenship of the Republic of Armenia if they meet the requirements prescribed by the law.
 Persons obtaining dual citizenship, are not obliged to notify the Republic of Armenia.

-An Armenia dual citizenship is however recognized as a citizen of the Republic of Armenia only.
+An Armenian citizen that has obtained dual citizenship is however recognized as a citizen of the Republic of Armenia only.
 The dual citizen of the Republic of Armenia has the same rights as those are provided for other citizens of the Republic of Armenia and has the same duties and responsibilities except for the cases stipulated by the international treaties or laws of the Republic of Armenia.
 The Republic of Armenia has agreements on regulating dual citizenship matters such as excluding double taxation, with a number of countries.